About Donabe, Iga-yaki Pottery, and Wabi-Sabi

 Wabi-sabi is a Japanese cultural viewpoint that embraces imperfections, transience, and individuality, touching on a melancholic understanding that "natural imperfections are inherent in our universe.
 It serves as proof that each piece has its own character, its own story, and its own place in the world.
 Just as no two people are the same - no two donabes, cups, plates, or bowls will be identical."

 The aesthetic is something that is simple, natural, irregular, or incomplete, and values the aging beauty of art.

 You will see wabi-sabi all throughout our Iga-yaki pottery collection; each piece will have their own individual characteristics, whether it be different nuances of glaze patterns, certain spots and speckles, marks or bumps, and coloration-- making each item one-of-a-kind!

 Kan-nyu refers to the thin crevices formed in the glaze of pottery, similar to leaf veins.
 It is a desired feature in Japanese pottery and is a characteristic of wabi-sabi.

 Iga-yaki pottery is renowned for its beautiful kan-nyu.
 Many people new to this style mistake cracks for flaws, when the opposite is true: kan-nyu is an intentional, highly valued aesthetic.

 When glazed clay is fired, the high temperatures allow the glaze to fuse with the clay.
 As it heats, the clay expands; as it cools, it shrinks.
 The rate of shrinkage of the clay and glaze are different-- the glaze shrinks more than the clay, forming the beloved cracks, or kan-nyu.

 These tiny cracks do not affect the functionality of an item.
-In fact, for donabes, the small cracks allow for more space to "breath", enhancing its durability and allowing for efficient expansion and shrinkage during use.
+In fact, for donabe, the small cracks allow for more space to "breathe", enhancing its durability and allowing for efficient expansion and shrinkage during use.

 Wabi-Sabi in Donabes